Why Homeowners Associations Should Keep Hiring Johnson Law for Construction Defect Claims and Cases

 What we offer:

-• Base salary in the $130,000-$175,000 range, depending on experience
+• Base salary in the $120,000-$175,000 range, depending on experience

 • Full compensation with bonuses reasonably within the $150,000-$300,000 range, depending on experience and results

-• A health care benefits plan
+• A health care, dental, and vision benefits plan paid 100% by Johnson Law

 • A 401k plan with matching contributions